frisbm/dbspelunker/example/EXAMPLE_OUTPUT.md

 ###### Trigger: organization_update_timestamp

-> **AI Analysis:** This trigger automatically updates the `updated_at` timestamp field to the current time whenever any information for an organization is changed.
-This ensures a reliable and automated audit trail for data modifications, providing a clear history of when each record was last updated.
+> **AI Analysis:** This trigger automatically updates a timestamp to the current time whenever an organization's record is modified.
+It exists to maintain a reliable and automated audit trail, ensuring there is always an accurate record of when an organization's data was last changed.

-Business Rule: The "last modified" timestamp for an organization's record must always reflect the time of the most recent change.
+Business Rule: The system must automatically record the date and time of the last modification for any given organization's record.

-Implications: This trigger is crucial for data governance and auditing, as it guarantees a consistent and accurate timestamp for all updates.
-The performance impact is negligible as it's a very lightweight and common database operation.
+Implications: This mechanism is crucial for data governance and auditing, providing a consistent and tamper-proof way to track data currency without relying on application logic.
+The performance impact is negligible as it is a highly efficient, standard database practice.

 **Definition:**
 ```sql